gvwilson/thirdbit/_posts/2023/2023-01-25-sdxjs-virtual-machine.md

 year: 2023
 ---

-To explain how JavaScript and other programming languages work, [Chapter 19][sdxjs_vm] of [*Software Design by Example*][sdxjs] builds a simulator of a very simple processor with a little bit of memory and shows how to turn a low-level programming language into instructions for it.
+To explain how languages like JavaScript actually work, [Chapter 19][sdxjs_vm] of [*Software Design by Example*][sdxjs] builds a very simple virtual machine (VM) and shows how to turn a low-level programming language into instructions for it.
-The virtual machine has three parts:
+The VM has three parts:

 1. An instruction pointer that holds the memory address of the next instruction to execute.